IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Document Status
 ===============

-This RG document is currently documenting best practices and guidelines for human rights reviews of network protocols, architectures and other Internet-Drafts and RFCs.
+This RG document lays out best practices and guidelines for human rights reviews of network protocols, architectures and other Internet-Drafts and RFCs.

 Acknowledgements